Kyagara/crescent/README.md

 cargo install --git https://github.com/Kyagara/crescent
 ```

-When installing crescent using cargo, default profiles will be created in crescent's main directory: `/home/<user>/.crescent/`.
+When installing crescent using cargo, default profiles will be created in crescent's main directory: `<home>/.crescent/`.
 You can find these profiles [here](https://github.com/Kyagara/crescent/tree/main/profiles).

-> Profiles and applications files are located in crescent's main directory.
+> Applications files, profiles and any important file is located in crescent's main directory.

 ## Commands:

-With `start` you can launch an application by passing the file path to your executable, optionally give it a custom name with `-n` (defaults to the file name), you can pass an `interpreter` with `-i`, for example, if you have a python project you can pass `-i python3`.
+With `start` you can launch an application by passing the file path to your executable, optionally give it a custom name with `-n` (defaults to the file name), you can pass an interpreter with `-i`, for example, if you have a python project you can pass `-i python3`.Interpreter arguments can be added using `--interpreter-args "-Xms2G -Xmx2G"`.
 Arguments can be added using `-a`.
 Profiles can be passed with `-p <name/path>`, arguments will overwrite profile options.

-> If you provide a `java` interpreter it will add a `-jar` argument automatically.
+> As an example, a command to start a Minecraft server would look like this: `cres start ./server.jar -i java --interpreter-args "-Xms2G -Xmx2G" -a "--nogui" -n fabric-server`.

-> If your arguments have spaces or `-` make sure to use quotes after `-a` like: `-a "-Xms10G -Xmx10G"`.
+> Profiles can be made to turn the above command to just: `cres start -p fabric-server`.

 `list` the running applications.

-`log` prints an application's `.log` file, you can specify the amount of `lines` with `-l` (defaults to 200).
+`log` prints an application's log file, you can specify the amount of lines with `-l` (defaults to 200).
 You can watch the file by adding `-f` flag, which will print new lines as they are added to the file.

 `send` a command to the provided application.